Let’s be clear on what a risk assessment is!

 A Hazard is anything that can cause harm to people or affect their health.

 Hazards are the REASON for health and safety.

 No Hazard Here?
-No Health & Safety Required Here!
+Then, No Health & Safety Required Here!

-A risk assessment is a method of FINDING hazards, assessing their risk (or the likelihood of them occurring and the consequences if they do).
-Next, working out how to eliminate or reduce the risk.
+A risk assessment is a method of FINDING hazards, assessing their risk (the likelihood of them occurring and the consequences if they do).
+Next, working out how to eliminate or reduce the risk (control measures).

 It’s HAZARDS that maim, hurt and kill people!

 Identifying hazards, assessing their risk and controlling them is Health & Safety 101.

 You don’t have health and safety management unless you can identify known and potential hazards.
 It’s impossible.